WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_8.md

 And when they came up out of the water, the Spirit of the Lord carried Philip away, and the eunuch saw him no more, and went on his way rejoicing.

 ###### 40
-But Philip found himself at Azotus, and as he passed through he preached the gospel to all the towns until he came to Caesarea. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But Philip found himself at Azotus, and as he passed through he preached the gospel to all the towns until he came to Caesarea.

 ***